A Well-Lived Life 2 - Book 4 - Elyse

 “Given that I don’t understand it, that’s not much of a surprise,” I said.
 “I accept it, but I don’t understand it.”

-“It’s worse for him, though,” Bethany said quietly, “since the idea of ‘gone forever’ isn’t something a little one can understand.
+“It’s worse for him, though,” Bethany said quietly, “because the idea of ‘gone forever’ isn’t something a little one can understand.
 He was only six months old and just learning to say ‘Dada’ when Nick died.”

 We spent about twenty minutes looking at the pictures, something I planned to do with Nicholas for as far into the future as I was able.
-Just before 5:00pm we took the kids to the kitchen and Nora served hot dogs and French fries.
+Just before 5:00pm, we took the kids to the kitchen, and Nora served hot dogs and French fries.
 Nicholas needed help with his, but the other two did just fine, though I grimaced when they both slathered catsup on their hot dogs.

 “No self-respecting Chicagoan puts catsup on a hot dog!”
 I said to Kurt.